 If you have management experience, one of the strongest job opportunities is in project management.
-In the Tampa/St. Petersburg job market the demand is especially high for project managers and pays quite well.
+In the Tampa/St. Petersburg job market the need is especially high for project managers and pays quite well.
 The Project Management Professional (PMP) is the most sought after credential for this field.
-Forbes magazine ranked this certification number two for 2019.
+Forbes magazine ranked this certification second for 2019.
 Other certifications in this field include ITIL, PMI-Agile and Scrum Master

-Responsible executive secretaries perform many administrative jobs and clerical tasks.
-Duties include providing support to managers and employees, assisting in daily office needs and being responsible for the company’s general administrative requirements.
-The more qualified executive secretaries can make a surprisingly good salary if they have the necessary requirements.
-Certifications like Microsoft Office Specialist (MOS) and QuickBooks can really help to move up in this profession.
+Responsible executive secretaries perform several administrative jobs and clerical tasks.
+Duties include providing assistance to managers and employees, assisting in daily office needs and being responsible for the company’s general administrative duties.
+The more skilled executive secretaries can make a surprisingly good salary if they have the necessary requirements.
+Certifications like Microsoft Office Specialist (MOS) and QuickBooks can really help to move up in this career.

 Instead of having us talk about ourselves, why don’t we see what our clients have to say.

 It is called the Workforce Innovation and Opportunity Act (WIOA). it is a jobs program.
-It provides free training grants to assist workers get trained, certified and placed in big demand careers such as information technology, cyber-security, business analysis, project management and more.
-The idea is that there are careers in which there are not enough certified workers and there are declining careers in which there are too many people.
-The Workforce Innovation and Opportunity Act (WIOA) tries to fix this problem by providing free funding for career training in big demand fields to those who qualify for this grant.
+It provides free training grants to assist workers get trained, certified and placed in big demand fields such as information technology, cyber-security, business analysis, project management and more.
+The idea is that there are careers in which there are not enough certified workers and there are declining fields in which there are too many people.
+The Workforce Innovation and Opportunity Act (WIOA) tries to fix this problem by providing free funding for job training in big demand fields to those who are eligible for this grant.
 This training is designed to make your skills marketable so you can get a job and return to the workforce.
 This is a grant, not a loan.
-If you qualify, everything is covered, even the exam.
+If you are eligible, everything is included, even the exam.
 The amounts vary by county but can be as high as $10,000 depending where you live.

-This is a jobs program so you must choose a program where there is a high likelihood of gainingemployment.
+This is a jobs program so you must pick a program where there is a high expectation of gainingemployment.
 Each county has a regionally targeted occupations list (RTOL) to choose from.
 They want to make sure you select an occupation that is in high demand.
-For each authorized occupation, there will be authorized training plans to choose from.
+For each approved occupation, there will be approved training plans to choose from.

-The three most typical categories are: Dislocated Worker, Adult Low Income and Youth (18 -25).
-If you were laid off (or your position was eliminated or you were let go because of a reduction in force) from your last job, terminated, received a layoff notice or are a military spouse you might be eligible as a Dislocated worker.
+The three most typical classes are: Dislocated Worker, Adult Low Income and Youth (18 -25).
+If you were laid off (or your position was eliminated or you were let go because of a reduction in force) from your last job, terminated, received a notice of layoff or are a military spouse you might be eligible as a Dislocated worker.
 If you are on Food Stamps or government assistance, or have low income based on last 6 month’s earnings and family size, then you could be eligible under Adult Low Income.
-For youths age 18-24, you might be eligible if you are not currently in school.
+For youths age 18-24, you might be eligible if you are not going to school.
 You must also be found to be “suitable.”
 This is not an entitlement.
-The process is complicated so it is best to consult with us beforehand to see if you qualify.
+The process is convoluted so it is best to consult with us beforehand to see if you are eligible.

-You need to select a program that can be completed in a short period of time that will boost your marketability enough to help get you a job.
-We look at the best ways to take advantage of your experience to add a certification that will make you attractive to hiring managers and easier to get hired.
-Some occupations are perfect for this: cyber-security, information technology, project management, business analyst, human resources, executive secretaries and administrative assistants etc.
+You need to select a program that can be completed in a short period of time that will boost your marketability enough to help get you hired.
+We look at the best ways to use your experience to add a certification that will make you attractive to employers and easier to get hired.
+Some occupations are ideal for this: cyber-security, information technology, project management, business analyst, human resources, executive secretaries and administrative assistants etc.

-There is no cost to you if you qualify.
+There is no charge to you if you are eligible.
 No reimbursement or any out of pocket expenses.
 This is a grant, not a loan.
 Even the exam(s) are paid for.
 So what is the catch?
 We will be working with a very bureaucratic government agency.
-The steps are as clear as mud.
-A lot of schools are hesitant to work with WIOA if they can avoid doing so.
+The process is overly complicated.
+Many schools are hesitant to work with WIOA if they can avoid doing so.
 I strongly advise you consult with an expert.

-I have over 20 years’ experience in higher education.
-I was also laid off from my job several years ago and had difficulty getting employed again because of ageism.
+I have over 20+ experience in higher education.
+I was also laid off from my job several years ago and struggled to get employed again because of ageism.
 Thankfully, I was able to get back into the workforce, but this time on the business side.
-Then I learned about the WIOA grant and understood what a godsend this could be for people who lost their jobs or people with a low income.
-Most schools do not like working with it becase of all the bureaucracy.
+Then I discovered the WIOA grant and realized what a godsend this could be for people who lost their jobs or people with a low income.
+Most people do not relish working with it becase of all the bureaucratic paperwork.
 The rules vary from one county to the next and are constantly changing.
 However, I have always been good at dealing with red tape.
-My experience working in colleges gives me an in depth knowledge of the many career options and what it takes to get placed.
-I now specialize in assisting veterans, unemployed (and under-employed) workers who may qualify for a government grant that will pay for them to get trained, certified and help them get placed in their field and achieve their goals.
-Let’s see what you qualify for!
+My experience working in career education gives me an in depth knowledge of the many career options and what it takes to get placed.
+I now specialize in assisting veterans, out of work (and under-employed) workers who may qualify for a government grant that will pay for them to get trained, certified and help them get placed in their field and achieve their goals.
+Let’s see what you are eligible for!

 Leave us a message